EXALAB/exalab.github.io/index.md

 From Now on (18 Febuary 2019), we will start using this website to write our development event, what problem we face and what we planning to do.

+&#x1F4D6 27 Febuary 2019

+Working on translation and new release of AnLinux, which is a pain in the ass, I need to move all the text in .java file to strings.xml, and pack new BackBox distro, however it will be release soon, stay tuned.

 &#x1F4D6; 18 Febuary 2019